 Services offered.
 The fees will also depend on the type of services you would require from your property manager.
 If their only job is to collect rent, the payment will be less compared to those who are handling property maintenance, tenants relation, taxes management, and other administrative tax.
 Property managers can also charge a separate amount for tenant evictions

 It might be helpful to get the service of a property manager when you own several properties for rent.
 Apart from taking daily responsibility and managing other tasks involving rent collection, tenant management, and maintenance, property managers are trained to improve the value of your properties in the long run.
 If you have properties located in various cities, a property management company can provide you with a team to do the job, helping you save time and save your investment.

 How much does a property manager cost?
 At Bridlewood Real Estate, not only do we provide exceptional property management services from an experienced and reliable team, we also make sure our services are fairly priced at all times.
+Our service area includes Clermont, Orlando, Oakland, Montverde, and all other communities in the state of Florida.
 Contact us 352-404-6484 to learn more and to schedule an appointment with an expert.